kt3k/moneybit-app/README.md

 - WebView app
   - Use [straw][straw] as native bridging framework.
 - Use [capsid][capsid] as UI framework.
+- Use DDD as design architecture of business logic.
   - Use [moneybit-domain][moneybit-domain] as core domain.
 - Use [bulma][bulma.io] for css framework.
+  - could be changed later.
-- Store journal data in Storage.
+- Store journal data in straw.Storage.
-- i18n with t10.js
+- i18n with [t10][t10].
+- transpile with babel
+- bundle scripts with browserify (I like it)
+- build the static resources with [bulbo][bulbo].
+- test with karma, mocha, chai.
+- test coverage with istanbul and codecov.
+- ci with circle-ci.

 # Features